EDCD/EDDN/schemas/fsssignaldiscovered-README.md

 2. If the event is `FSSSignalDiscovered`, store it to the temporal list.
 3. If the event is any other, then:
-    1. check if it is `Location`, `FSDJump` or `CarrierJump` - if so you should use this new location in the message.
+    1. check if it is `Location`, `FSDJump` or `CarrierJump` - if so you should use this new location in the message for the augmentations.
-    2. If it is not one of those events then you should use the tracked location from the prior such event.
+    2. If it is not one of those events then you should use the tracked location from the prior such event for the augmentations.

     Now construct the full `fsssignaldiscovered` schema message using the tracked location and the stored list of events.  *You **MUST** check that the `SystemAddress` for each `FSSSignalDiscovered` event matches the tracked location.*  If there is a mis-match then drop that event.
-4. Each batch of signals will be contiguous and thus should have the same timestamp, perhaps +/- 1 second at the ends.
-As such you only need one single `timestamp` in the `message` and should use that of the first event you include.
+4. Use the `timestamp` of the first signal in the batch as the top-level `timestamp` in the `message` object.

 Point 3i/ii above are because in the current (3.8.0.406) Horizons client the `FSSSignalDiscovered` events arrive after `Location`/`FSDJump`/`CarrierJump`,